 A student may choose any major at Emmanuel, but the Association of American Medical Colleges (AAMC) requires students to complete, at minimum, the following courses.

-- BIOL1105 Introduction to Cellular and Molecular Biology (with lab)
+- BIOL1105 Introduction to Cellular and Molecular Biology (SI-L) with lab

-- BIOL1106 Introduction to Organismic and Evolutionary Biology (with lab)
+- BIOL1106 Introduction to Organismic and Evolutionary Biology (SI-L) with lab

-- One year (two semesters) of English, psychology and sociology are also recommended
+- One year (two semesters) of English and math and course in biochemistry, psychology and sociology are also recommended